Boyquotes/godot-rl/notes.md

 - opening cutscene after title. generated town and hero names, maybe different scenarios
 - special abilities: see all enemies and exit, walk through a wall
 - shop level of the dungeon
-- pickuppable coins
 - 'effects' phase of any turn that plays out enemy animations, particles, etc., disabling player input
 - multi-turn effects (get poisoned etc.)
-- damage number on top of heads